-User Permissions User for Depending on how the One Identity Manager application is registered in accessing the Azure Active Directory tenant, either a user account with sufficient permissions or the secret is required.
-Azure Active Directory • If you use authentication in the context of a directory user or (delegated permissions), you require a user account that is a member in the Global administrator Azure Active Directory The secret's administration role when you set up the synchronization project. value Use the Azure Active Directory Admin Center to assign the Azure Active Directory administrator role to the user account.
-For more information on managing permissions in Azure Active Directory, see the Microsoft documentation.
-NOTE: The user account used to access Azure Active Directory must not use multifactor authentication to allow automated logins in a user context. • If you use authentication in the context of an application (application entitlements), you need the value of the secret when you set up the synchronization project.
-The secret is generated when the One Identity Manager application is registered with the Azure Active Directory tenant.
-NOTE: The key is only valid for a limited period and must be renewed when it expires.
+User Permissions User for accessing Azure Active Directory or Depending on how the One Identity Manager application is registered in the Azure Active Directory tenant, either a user account with sufficient permissions or the secret The secret's value If you use authentication in the context of a directory user (delegated permissions), you require a user account that is a member in the Global administrator Azure Active Directory administration role when you set up the synchronization project.
+Use the Azure Active Directory Admin Center to assign the Azure Active Directory administrator role to the user account.
+For more information on managing permissions in Azure Active Directory, see the Microsoft documentation .
+NOTE: The user account used to access Azure Active Directory must not use multifactor authentication to allow automated logins in a user context.